symfony/symfony-docs/setup/file_permissions.rst

 If the two users can't share a group (e.g. on a shared host where you can't run ``usermod``), the only remaining option is to make the files writable by everyone.
-Put the following line at the beginning of the ``bin/console`` and ``public/index.php`` files::
+Put the following lines at the beginning of the ``bin/console`` and ``public/index.php`` files::

-    umask(0000); // This will let the permissions be 0777
+    // makes new files writable by everyone, including any other user
+    // or process on the machine: only use it as a last resort umask(0000); // new directories: 0777, new files: 0666

 Setting the ``umask`` from PHP also works for variant A, as an alternative to configuring it for each process::

-    umask(0002); // This will let the permissions be 0775
+    // makes new files writable by the group, so that the other user
+    // can delete the cache files created by the first one umask(0002); // new directories: 0775, new files: 0664

 .. warning::